Support And Resistance

-Resistance levels are the same as support levels but price reverses after the price has tried to go higher.
+In technical analysis, resistance zones are the same as support zones but price reverses after the price has tried to go higher.

 We look to add resistance lines when the market trades upwards and then pulls-back.

-One thing to note is that when price closes above a resistance level it turns to support; when price closes above a support level it becomes resistance.
+One thing to note is that when price closes above a resistance line it turns to support; when price closes above a support level it becomes resistance.